AI in Politics: Shaping Elections and Fueling Skepticism

 AI, Politics, and the Spread of Fake News

-Here are some of the facts regarding AI, Politics, and the Spread of Fake News.
+Here are some facts regarding AI, Politics, and the Spread of Fake News.
 As AI continues to play a significant role in shaping political narratives, its influence in modern elections is undeniable.

 The rise of AI in political campaigns demonstrates both the benefits and risks, as AI tools can be used to enhance campaign strategies and spread disinformation.